microsoft/CSS-Exchange/docs/Calendar/BookingsDiagnosticSummary.md

 BookingsDiagnosticSummary.ps1 -Identity booking@contoso.com -MessageTrace $false
 ```

-Export CalLogs to Excel, but skip CSV files creation:
+Export test results to Excel, but skip CSV files creation:

 ```PowerShell
 BookingsDiagnosticSummary.ps1 -Identity booking@contoso.com -ExportCSV $false
 ```

-Will create file like  `.\BookingsSummary_<BookingSMTP>_yyy-MM-dd_HHmm.xlsx` in current directory.
+Will create file like  `.\BookingsSummary_<BookingSMTP>_yyyy-MM-dd_HHmm.xlsx` in current directory.
 `<BookingSMTP>` will be the left part of the @ from the email.
 I.e. booking@contoso.com returns booking.